andrew/ultimate-awesome/README.md

 - [fucking-static-analysis](https://github.com/correia-jpv/fucking-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
 With repository stars⭐ and forks🍴.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.
-- [awesome-statistics](https://github.com/dariubs/awesome-statistics) - A curated list of awesome statistics resources.
 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
 - [awesome-bio-go](https://github.com/dissipative/awesome-bio-go) - A curated list of Bioinformatics software written in the Go language.
 - [awesome-http](https://github.com/easybase/awesome-http) - 📖 A curated list of the best HTTP clients for various languages & libraries.
 - [awesome-farm](https://github.com/farm-fe/awesome-farm) - A curated list of awesome things related to Farm .
 - [awesome-frontend-graph-library](https://github.com/feakin/awesome-frontend-graph-library) - Awesome frontend graph theory library for Feakin, like model, layout, algorithm.
 - [awesome-automotive-radar-slam](https://github.com/fengzealtos/awesome-automotive-radar-slam) - A curated list of automotive radar slam and odometry papers.
+- [awesome-computational-intelligence-in-sports](https://github.com/firefly-cpp/awesome-computational-intelligence-in-sports) - A collection of literature on the use of computational intelligence methods in sports.
 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
 - [awesome-jwt](https://github.com/iamchathu/awesome-jwt) - ⚡️ A collection of awesome things regarding JSON Web Tokens.
 Feel free to contribute!.